 Honey:

 Honey is used as a sweetener and a traditional remedy in various cultural practices.
 (Gunduz A et al.,2008) Honey is a complex mixture with over 181 components, primarily consisting of fructose (38%) and glucose (31%), and also containing small amounts of moisture (17.7%), acidity (0.08%), and ash (0.18%).
-(Nagai T et al., 2006) Honey also contains a range of other compounds, including phenolic acids, flavonoids, enzymes (like glucose oxidase and catalase), ascorbic acid, carotenoids, organic acids, amino acids, proteins, and tocopherol (Ferreres F et al., 1993) The composition of honey varies depending on factors such as climate, pollen source, environmental conditions, and processing methods (Gheldof N et al.,2002) & (Da Cazeredo L et al.,2003).
+(Nagai T et al., 2006) Honey also contains a range of other compounds, including phenolic acids, flavonoids, enzymes (like glucose oxidase and catalase), ascorbic acid, carotenoids, organic acids, amino acids, proteins, and tocopherol (Ferreres et al., 1993) The composition of honey varies depending on factors such as climate, pollen source, environmental conditions, and processing methods (Gheldof et al.,2002) & (Da Cazeredo et al.,2003).

 Pollen:

 Bee pollen is collected by bees from the pollen of flowers.
 As they gather it, they mix it with a bit of nectar or secretions from their salivary glands.
 The bees carry this mixture back to their hives on their hind legs in the form of small pellets.
 Once inside the hive, worker bees that don’t fly mix the pellets with their saliva and pack them tightly into honeycomb cells.
-These packed cells are then sealed with a coating made of wax and honey.
+These packed cells are then sealed with a coating made of wax and honey.reference?

 Inside the sealed cells, the lack of oxygen allows a natural fermentation process to begin.
 This fermentation produces lactic acid, which acts as a preservative, keeping the pollen fresh and nutritious.
 The resulting substance becomes an important food source for both adult bees and their larvae.
-Beekeepers collect bee pollen using special traps that gently remove the pellets from the bees’ legs as they return to the hive (Negri G et al., Komosinska J et al., Krystyjan M et al., & Mohdaly AA et al)
+Beekeepers collect bee pollen using special traps that gently remove the pellets from the bees’ legs as they return to the hive (Negri et al., Komosinska et al., Krystyjan et al., and Mohdaly et al)

 Propolis:

 Propolis, commonly known as “bee glue,” is a sticky, resinous substance produced by honey bees by mixing their saliva and beeswax with plant materials collected from buds, bark, and stems.
 The word "propolis" comes from Greek, meaning “in defense of the city,” which reflects its role in protecting the hive.
 Bees use propolis to seal cracks, regulate hive temperature, prevent pest invasions, and even cover the carcasses of dead intruders to stop decomposition.
-(Sun C et al., & Pasupuleti VR et al).
+(Sun, et al., & Pasupuleti, et al).
 This substance is rich in natural compounds and varies depending on the plants available in a region.
 Typically, raw propolis contains 50–60% plant resins, 30–40% waxes and fatty acids, 5–10% essential oils, 5% pollen, and around 5% amino acids, vitamins (B-complex, C, and E), and minerals.
+References???
 With over 300 active compounds—including flavonoids, phenolic acids, and terpenoids—scientific studies increasingly support propolis as a powerful natural remedy with medicinal potential (Graikou et al., 2016).
 Propolis has been used since ancient times for its antibacterial, antiviral, and antioxidant properties, treating conditions such as colds, skin infections, and oral issues like gingivitis.
-Today, it is widely used in cosmetics, toothpastes, and mouthwashes (Wagh VD 2013).
+Today, it is widely used in cosmetics, toothpastes, and mouthwashes (Wagh, 2013).

 Royal jelly: